awsdocs/aws-java-developer-guide/doc_source/java-dg-region-selection.rst

 automatically choose an appropriate endpoint for you.
 If you want to choose the endpoint yourself, see :ref:`region-selection-choose-endpoint`.

-To explicitly set a region, it is recommended to use the :java-api:`Regions <regions/Regions>` enum which is a enumeration of all publicly available regions.
+To explicitly set a region, it is recommended to use the :aws-java-class:`Regions <regions/Regions>` enum which is a enumeration of all publicly available regions.
 To create a client with a region from the enum use the following code::